soc221b/pinia-plugin-persistedstate-2/CONTRIBUTING.md

 ## Project Setup

 1. Fork and clone the repo
-2. Run `yarn install` to install dependencies.
+2. Run `pnpm install` to install dependencies.